Skip to content

 Once construction was completed, these six buildings encompassed the eastern courtyard.
 This new construction provided even more stimulus for the local economy.

-World War II brought an influx of new patients and the bed total rose from 1,400 in 1940 to 1,750 in 1943 and 2,500 in 1950.
-Lyons became the VA’s second largest neuro-psychiatric institution in the country.
+World War II brought an influx of new patients, and the total number of beds rose from 1,400 in 1940 to 1,750 in 1943 and 2,500 in 1950.
+Lyons became the VA’s second largest neuropsychiatric institution in the country.

 The Farm that Became a Golf Course